 - Who is the company car for?

-- Where is the company car is parked after work hours
+- Where is the company car parked after work hours?

-- Reimbursement of employee’s expenses relating to the car
+- How is the reimbursement process for employee’s expenses relating to the car made?

 - Does the employee require a company car?